OriNachum/autonomous-intelligence/README.md

 ## Prerequisites

-Tau can run anywhere with intenet - but in this instance, only raspberry pi.
+Tau can run anywhere with intrnet - but in this instance, only tested on raspberry pi.
+It should aupport linux

 ## Installation